adamspanier/Distributed-Systems-Security/Documentation/Methodology.md

 ### 2.1 Review Results

 After conducting the systematic literature review described above, nineteen (19) relevant pieces of literature were added to the research corpus.
-From these works, the following three (3) categories emerged: 1) Data Integrity Protection (DIP), 2) Identification and Authentication Protection (IAP), and 3) Decentralized System Design (DSD).
+From these works, the following three (3) categories emerged: 1) Data Integrity Protection (DIP), 2) Device Fingerprinting (DF), and 3) Decentralized System Design (DSD).
 In the DIP cateogry , two (2) sub-categories were idenfied: 1) Centralized Protection and 2) Decntralized Protection.
-In the IAP category, two (2) sub-categories emerged: 1) Fingerprinting and 2) Time Series Anomaly Setection.
-No sub-categories were identified in the DSD classification.
+In the DF category, two sub-categories were identified: 1) Anomalous Behavior Detection and 2) General Fingerprinting.
+In the DSD category, the following two (2) categories emerged: 1) Supporting Decentralized System Weaknesses and 2) Combining Decentralized Protections.

 Of the nineteen (19) works analyzed in this literature review, ten (10) fell into the DIP classification.
 Of the 10 in the DIP classification, three (3) were added to the Centralized Protection classification and seven (7) to the Decenralized Protection classification.
-Seven (7) of the works in this review were added to the IAP classification.
-Of the seven (7) in the IAP category, six (6) works were added to the Fingerprinting category and one (1) was added to the Time Series Anonaly Detection category.
-The remaining two (2) works were added to the DSD category.
+Six (6) of the works in this review were added to the DF classification.
+Of the six (6) works in the DF cateogry, three (3) were added to the Anomalous Behavior Detection sub category and three (3) were added to the General Fingerprinting sub-category.
+The remaining three (3) works were added to the DSD category.
+Of the three (3) in the DSD category, one (1) was added to the Supporting Decentralized System Weaknesses sub-category and two (2) were added to the Combining Decentralized Protections sub-category.

 **2.1.0 - Data Integrity Protection**